-It should be noted that University Housing recognizes that each situation is unique, and conflicts will be handled on a case-by-case basis.
+It should be noted that M Housing recognizes that each situation is unique, and conflicts will be handled on a case-by-case basis.

 A. Documentation of Possible Violation(s)

-When possible violations of the Statement of Student Rights and Responsibilities (Statement) or the Community Living Standards (CLS) are observed in connection with University Housing, they are generally documented by residents, staff members and/or Housing Security/DPSS officers.
-The information report is submitted to appropriate University Housing Staff for review.
+When possible violations of the Statement of Student Rights and Responsibilities (Statement) or the Community Living Standards (CLS) are observed in connection with M Housing, they are generally documented by residents, staff members and/or Housing Security/DPSS officers.
+The information report is submitted to appropriate M Housing staff for review.